Xjkvest/OfferTrackerV3/README.md

 # Offer Tracker

-A comprehensive application for tracking job offers, conversions, and performance metrics.
+A comprehensive application for tracking offers, conversions, and performance metrics.

 ## About

-Offer Tracker is a powerful tool designed to help sales professionals and job seekers track their offers, analyze conversion rates, and visualize performance data.
+Offer Tracker is a powerful tool designed to help Customer Cussecc teams track their offers, analyze conversion rates, and visualize performance data.
 The application features a clean, modern interface with robust data visualization capabilities.

 ## Features